• A student teacher smiles at three students

 The Neag School of Education offers two programs leading to teacher certification:

 The Integrated Bachelor's/Master's (IB/M) Teacher Preparation Program is a highly competitive five-year comprehensive teacher preparation program that integrates coursework and school-based clinic experiences facilitated by university and K-12 faculty in the preparation of pre-service teachers.
-The IB/M Program is only offered to undergraduate students at UConn Storrs.
+The IB/M Program is only offered to undergraduate students at UConn Storrs and leads to a bachelor of science degree and a master of arts degree in Curriculum and Instruction or Educational Psychology.
+In order to receive the institutional recommendation for certification in Connecticut (or other states), students must complete all program requirements including the bachelor's degree, master's degree, and required licensure tests.

-The Teacher Certification Program for College Graduates (TCPCG) leads to Connecticut Teacher Certification and a Master of Arts degree in just 11 months of full-time coursework.
-Students can choose either a hybrid in-person/online cohort, based at the UConn Stamford campus, or fully in-person cohorts at the UConn Hartford, UConn Waterbury, or UConn Avery Point campuses.
+The Teacher Certification Program for College Graduates (TCPCG) leads to Connecticut Teacher Certification and a Master of Arts degree in just 10 months of full-time coursework.
+Students can choose either a hybrid in-person/online cohort, based at the UConn Stamford campus, or in-person cohorts at the UConn Hartford, UConn Waterbury, or UConn Avery Point campuses.
+In order to receive the institutional recommendation for certification in Connecticut (or other states), students must complete all program requirements including the master's degree and required licensure tests.

 Application Deadlines